mmolinac/P161Hi/README.md

 It is done through a PPA repository, added by Ansible during the provisioning.
 - Source code compilation.
 As the less desired option, was discarded.

-Once `rvm` is installed, there are additional tasks that install the version 2.3.1 specified by var `ruby_vers` .
+Once `rvm` is installed, there are additional tasks that install the version 2.3.1 specified by var `ruby_vers` in the Ansible playbook.
 Can be changed to test different environments.
-With a working Ruby environment, I've made a list of the required gems, begining with `rails` and including some gems needed by our sample application.
+With a working Ruby environment, I've only installed gem `rails` system-wide.
+The rest of the gem needed by the application will be installed inside the user's home folder.
+Check [this paragraph](#Application autodeployment) to know how it's done.

-Now we must download an initial version of a cooked app from somewhere (using Github repo as my personal artifact repository) We can use any other, like Nexus or Artifactory.
+Now we must download an initial version of a cooked app from somewhere (using my Github repo as my personal artifact repository)
+We can use any other, like Nexus or Artifactory.

 ### Sample application